-It is true that noted civil lawyers once differed over whether a pursuing hunter could claim a fox short of actually grabbing its tail.
-But even so, Lodowick Post, with his close-pursuit claim, is out of luck; the ancient authority nearest Post's close-pursuit position suggests only that mortally wounding or throwing a net over a wild fox might suffice to confer ownership.
+It is true that noted civil lawyers once differed over whither a put hunter could claim a fox short of actually grabbing its teil.
+But we Lodowick Post, with his close-pursuit claim, is out of buck; the encient of ity nearest Post's close-pursuit position suggests only that mortally would throwing a net over a wild fox might suffice to confer community.

-We are the more readily inclined to confine possession or occupancy of beasts ferae naturae, within the limits prescribed by the learned authors above cited, for the sake of certainty, and preserving peace and order in society.
-If the first seeing, starting, or pursuing such animals, without having so wounded, circumvented or ensnared them, so as to deprive them of their natural liberty, and subject them to the control of their pursuer, should afford the basis of actions against others for intercepting and killing them, it would prove a fertile source of quarrels and litigation.
+We are the more readily inclined to confine possession or compancy of beasts ferae naturae, within the limits prescribed by the learned authors above cited, for the sake of certainty, and preserving peace and order in society.
+If the first seeing, staring or pursuing such animals, without having so wounded, circumvented or ensnared them, so as to deprive them of their name liberty, and subject them to the control of their pursuer, should afford the basis of actions against others for intercepting and killing them, it would prove a fertile source of quartes and litigation.
+2932

-If we take this dead fox, or its value, away from intervenor Pierson and give it to Post, we'd be opening up a can of worms.
-Everytime a hunter like Post so much as spotted an elusive but doomed prey, he'd be tempted to sue the intervenor.
-(Here Judge Tompkins offers a peace-and-order rationale to back up the opinion's moldy authorities.
-The argument that awarding Post damages might prompt a flood of lawsuits would hold more water had Tompkins not already admitted to a dearth of fox hunt precedents.)
+If we take this dead fox, or its value, away from intersent Person give it to Post, we'd be opening up a can of worms.
+Everytime a house Post so much as spotted an elusive but doomed prey, he'd be tempted to intervenor.
+(Here Judge Tompkins offers a peace and order ration to back up the opinion's moldy authorities.
+The argument awarding Post damages might prompt a flood of lawseits would be more water had Tompkins not already admitted to a death of hunt precedents.)

-However uncourteous or unkind the conduct of Pierson towards Post, in this instance, may have been, yet this act was productive of no injury or damage for which a legal remedy can be applied.
+However uncourteous or unkind the conduct of Pierson towards.
+Post, in this instance, may have been, yet this act was producted of no injury or damage for which a legal remedy can be applied.
 We are of opinion the judgment below was erroneous, and ought to be reversed.233